Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **December 25th, 2012 - 09:11:45**

 Mother wanted to try something new.
 Father left town.
 She says it's a human holiday they call "Christmas" which relates to the God of the Order.
 Or so they claim.
 Mother says it has no real religious connection anymore.
 She gave me new pens inside of a colorful paper.
 It had a funny bow.
 I like these pens.
 Mother gave me a hug.
 I wonder if she's starting to love me.
 Maybe it's just because Father isn't home.
 I hope Father never comes back.

 ---

+**November 23rd, 2012 - 07:11:25**

+I got new clothes today.
+They're more comfortable.
+A shirt and skirt with long socks.
+They feel good.
+They feel better than what I was wearing.
+I'm glad.
+I can't wait for Emi to see me in it.
+I know she'll like it.
+The others haven't gotten new clothes in forever.
+Maybe they'll get some soon?
+Mother says these will fit me better in more ways.
+She said they'll match my mind.

+---